sandydunlop/markista/README.md

 :   Generate docs for private members.
 By default only public
     and abstract members are documented.

-`-external`
+`--flatten-modules`
+:  Don't create individual module directories
+:  This option should be used if you have multiple modules in individual subprojects and want to be able to link between them in the docs

+`--flatten-packages`
+:  Don't create package directories that contain no classes

+`-link`
 :  Create links to classes defined outside of the API being documented (eg. [java.utils.String](https://docs.oracle.com/en/java/javase/24/docs/api/java.base/java/lang/String.html))

-`-flatten`
-:  Don't create directories that contain no classes
+`--link-modules`
+:  Create links to modules outside of the API that are on the module-path

 `-tabs`
 :  Display summary tables in content tabs